-In fair Verona, where we lay our scene for this weeks Pictures of Italy gallery over 2,000 years of romance and drama have graced the banks of the River Adige.
+In fair Verona, where we lay our scene for this week’s Pictures of Italy gallery over 2,000 years of romance and drama have graced the banks of the River Adige.
 A UNESCO World Heritage Site thanks to a remarkable number of well-preserved antiquity, medieval, and Renaissance monuments, Verona is among the best examples of how Italy just gets it right.

-Pictures of Italy | Verona
+Pictures of Verona, Italy

 As Juliet so famously says “My bounty is as boundless as the sea, My love as deep.
 The more I give to thee, The more I have, for both are infinite.”
 And so in the bountiful spirit of Juliet’s love I give to thee 50 pictures of fair Verona.

 You won’t see Juliet’s House on our list of sights to see in Verona.
 Find out why, plus the 15 sights to see in Verona we love most.

-Hi We’re Brandy Shearer (Author) and Paolo Ferraris (Photographer) of ALOR Italy.
+Hi, We’re Brandy Shearer (Author) and Paolo Ferraris (Photographer) of ALOR Italy.
 A personal Italian lifestyle blog by an Italian American couple living in the Italian Alps.
 Welcome!
 We made ALOR for those in need of a little la dolce vita.
 Love Italy?
 Subscribe to ALOR Italy to see our next Pictures of Italy gallery.

 All Pictures of Italy are © Paolo Ferraris & Brandy Shearer and ALOR.blog, 2020 and beyond!
 We strictly prohibit unauthorized use and/or duplication of this material without express and written permission.
 We do allow excerpts, provided that you give full and clear credit to Paolo Ferraris & Brandy Shearer, and link to ALOR.blog.
 Please use appropriate and specific directions to the original content.
 For use, please contact Paolo@ALORConsulting.com